 Rongelap Nuclear Survivors Plea To Return Home

-Six decades after being forced to relocate from their home, order nine courageous women are pleading to return back to a safe and livable Rongelap Atoll.
+Six decades after being forced to relocate from their home, nine courageous women are pleading to return back to a safe and livable Rongelap Atoll.

 As the government of the Marshall Islands prepares to host the 44th Pacific Islands Forum meeting in Majuro this week, the women, who are the oldest living generation of Rongelap, are pleading for the United States to clean up their lands from radiation and contaminants left over from 67 atmospheric nuclear tests conducted in the 1940s to 1950s.